mouheb1/aws-developer-associat-exam/README.md

 #### Definition
 - A web service that enables you to request temporary, limited-privilege credentials for users.

+#### Note
+- The policy that will use STS should be created on the account you are delegating access to, which is the development account.

 ## Edge Computing

 ### CloudFront